 defined by calling a repo rule with an appropriate number of arguments.

-Fetching a repository
+Fetch a repository

 The action of making a repo available on local disk by running its associated repo rule.
 The repos defined in a workspace are not available on local disk before they are fetched.